 Zillow Flex: Performance-Based Lead Generation

-Zillow raised Flex success fees to 40% in six markets as of October 2023, with current referral fees ranging from 25% to 40% depending on transaction price and market.
+Zillow raised Flex success fees to 40% in six markets as of October 2023, with current Zillow Flex referral fee ranging from 25% to 40% depending on transaction price and market.
 Fees vary by ZIP code and competition level.

 Flex Success Fee Ranges (varies by ZIP and competition):